-Mount Rainier is the highest peak in the Cascades, a volcanic mountain range that stretches from Mount Garibaldi in British Columbia to Lassen Peak in Northern California.
+Mount Rainier is the highest peak in the Cascades, a volcanic mountain range that stretches from British Columbia to northern California.
 Mount Rainier was formed not in one great cataclysm, but by many years of volcanic activity.
 It is a composite volcano (or stratovolcano) made from sluggish, intermittent lava flows and explosive eruptions of ash and rock.